top of page

 Perhaps if they had resisted prejudice and sought human commonality—if they had listened with open hearts, smoked the peace pipe—they might have remembered that all culture is secondary to universal human kinship: a truth understood at birth but buried beneath the weight of indoctrination.

 Had the westward-bound pilgrims envisioned my experience traveling east, would they have chosen collaboration over conquest?
-More importantly—what will be the experience of the future traveler if we do not question the fallacy of our dominion over nature and not manifest a system of conduct through homage and utility of devine creation?
+More importantly—what will be the experience of the future traveler if we do not question the fallacy of our dominance over nature and fail to manifest a system of conduct rooted in homage to and utility of divine creation?

 bottom of page